 - Incorporate can of tomatoes and bit of water just to rinse can.

-- Mix well, once simmering close lid and cook on 70kpa for 20 minutes with quick release.
+Pressure cook on 70kpa for 20 minutes with Auto Quick release.

 - To serve, spoon sauce over pasta, add parmesan cheese and mix.